Tiwari666/Ensemble_RF_GBM_AdaBoosting/README.md

 A) Bagging (Bootstrap Aggregating:parallel ensemble method): The predictions of individual models are then aggregated through averaging (for regression tasks) or voting (for classification tasks) to make the final prediction.
  Each instance is trained in parallel, meaning that they can be executed simultaneously on separate computational units (e.g., CPU cores, threads, or distributed computing nodes).

-Example of parallel ensemble techniques: Bagging (Bootstrap Aggregating)
+Example of parallel ensemble techniques: Bagging (Bootstrap Aggregating)-- Random Forest for decision trees and Bagged SVM for support vector machines.

 Bootstrap: Random sampling with replacement